 - Malignancy, e.g., chordoma or chondrosarcoma

 One complication of coccydynia is that it may become a chronic pain syndrome.
-Early and thorough medical attention may help patients to avoid delays in diagnosis and treatment.
+Early and thorough medical attention may help patients avoid delays in diagnosis and treatment.
 The hope is that this will help decrease the chances of the pain becoming persistent and disabling.

-Referral to a specialist with expertise in treating coccydynia is warranted if the initial treating clinician is not knowledgeable about this condition, or is unable to provide the patient with a specific and accurate anatomic diagnosis, or is unable to provide the patient with adequate relief.
+Referral to a specialist with expertise in treating coccydynia is warranted if the initial treating clinician is not knowledgeable about this condition, is unable to provide the patient with a specific and accurate anatomic diagnosis, or is unable to provide the patient with adequate relief.

 Deterrence and Patient Education

-If tailbone pain is severe or if it persists for more than one month, then the patient should see a clinician with experience in the evaluation and treatment of this condition.
+If tailbone pain is severe or persists for more than one month, the patient should see a clinician with experience in the evaluation and treatment of this condition.
 If the first clinician a patient sees for coccyx pain is not familiar with this condition or does not take the patient's symptoms seriously, the patient should seek further medical care elsewhere.